How is Ahmed Shaikh the expert on this?

 Where can I get more information?

-We have a wealth of information about Islamic Inheritance and the Estate Planning process on this website.
-You can also schedule a mini consultation for no cost and get your process questions answered.
+This website has a wealth of information about Islamic Inheritance and the Estate Planning process.
+You can also schedule a free mini-consultation and get your process questions answered.
 You can schedule this appointment online using our online calendar.